 Access Advanced Startup Options.
 You need to reboot while pressing the F8 key before Windows starts and go into the command prompt in Troubleshoot → Advanced Options → Command Prompt.

 Login with your admin account and type this in the command prompt to start encryption:

 manage-bde -on c: -used

 manage-bde c: -protectors -add -rp -tpm manage-bde -protectors -enable c: manage-bde -protectors -get c: > %UserProfile%\Desktop\BitLocker-Recovery-Key.txt

 BitLocker-Recovery-Key.txton your Desktop to a separate storage device.
 Loss of this recovery code may result in loss of data.

 FileVault is the on-the-fly volume encryption solution built into macOS.
 FileVault is recommended because it leverages hardware security capabilities present on an Apple silicon SoC or T2 Security Chip.

-We recommend storing a local recovery key in a secure place as opposed to using iCloud FileVault recovery.
-As well, FileVault should be enabled after a complete macOS installation as more pseudorandom number generator (PRNG) entropy will be available.
+We recommend storing a local recovery key in a secure place as opposed to using your iCloud account for recovery.

 Linux Unified Key Setup¶